K-Veschgini/jsonjet/docs/jet/statements/delete-stream.md

 # delete stream Statement

-The `delete stream` statement removes a stream and all its data.
+The `delete stream` statement removes a stream from the system.

 ## Syntax